 4. Tryptophan

 That amino acid that makes you sleepy after eating your Thanksgiving dinner can also help you rest better at night.
-You can get tryptophan from carbohydrate-rich foods like 100 percent whole grain oats, brown rice, corn or quinoa.
-It’s also good for soothing your gut.
+You can get tryptophan from carbohydrate-rich foods like 100% whole grain oats, brown rice, corn or quinoa.
+It also promotes healthy aging.

 5. Melatonin

-This tried and true natural sleep aid is a natural hormone made by your body’s pineal (pih-knee-uhl) gland.
+This tried-and-true natural sleep aid is a natural hormone made by your body’s pineal gland.
 This is a pea-sized gland located just above the middle of the brain.
-During the day the pineal is inactive.
+During the day, the pineal is inactive.

-When the sun goes down and darkness occurs, the pineal is “turned on” and begins to actively produce melatonin, which is released into the blood.
-Usually, this occurs around 9 pm.
-As a result, melatonin levels in the blood rise sharply and you begin to feel less alert.
+When the sun goes down and darkness occurs, the pineal is “turned on” and begins to produce melatonin, releasing it into the bloodstream.
+Usually, this happens around 9 pm.
+As a result, melatonin levels in the blood rise sharply, and you begin to feel less alert.

 6. Calcium